puk06/NexusBot/README.md

 ![lbcommand](https://i.imgur.com/ZYLUt9n.png)

 6:`!s <maplink> <username(optional)>`
-You can see your best record on that map.
+You can see your best record on that map.(Converted scores are not supported)

 Example```!s https://osu.ppy.sh/beatmapsets/1402249#taiko/2892814 (Hoshino1)```